jetbolima/portfolio/README.md

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jethro-elijah-bolima/)
 [![Gmail Badge](https://img.shields.io/badge/jetbolima@gmail.com-red?style=flat&logo=gmail&logoColor=white)](mailto:jetbolima@gmail.com)

+## Work Experience
+**Regional Risk Management and Quality Assurance Officer @ DSWD Field Office 7 (_September 2024 - Current_)**
+- Conducts review and analysis of program data and processes to identify potential sources of errors
+-	Perform root cause analysis to identify the underlying causes of errors, ensure adequacy of internal systems, and to recommend measures to prevent recurrence of errors

+**Business Support Analyst @ Catapult powered by Magaya (_August 2019 - September 2021_)**
+- Analyzed and maintained competitive freight rates (ocean and ground) including surcharges to determine the most economical modes of moving goods from point A to point B.
+- Placed in the best team in our company for taking charge of specific clients.
+- Handled hard contracts which required keen attention to detail and proficiency in Excel.

 ## Education
 - M.S., Mathematics | University of San Carlos at Cebu (_June 2023_)
 - B.S., Mathematics | University of San Carlos at Cebu (_May 2019_)

+## Talks and Achievements
+- Presented my research which was the precursor to my thesis at the [Mathematical Society of the Philippines Region VII Research Congress and Convention](https://www.mathsociety.ph/index.php?option=com_content&view=article&id=47&Itemid=170) last December 2022.
+- Won [3rd place](https://uplb.edu.ph/all-news/uplb-hosts-graduate-scholars-conference-for-st-hrd-program/) at the 11th ASTHRDP Graduate Scholars Conference, hosted by Department of Science and Technology, in the Poster Presentation - Mathematical and Computational Sciences Category.
+- Acted as a Resource Person for the Roll-Out Training for Data Quality Assurance using Python, Social Welfare Development Indicator Conference, and Boosting Office Productivity using Excel and Google Sheets, for DSWD Region 7
+- Produced multiple dashboards for easier visualization of data using Looker Studio; One of the developers of the Regional 4Ps Dashboard
+- Awarded the "Rookie of the Year" Award for 4Ps Region 7
+- Passed the Career Service Professional Examination with a rating of 86.77 conducted by the Civil Service Commission.

 ## Certificates
 **[Tableau Advanced: Master Tableau in Data Science](https://www.udemy.com/certificate/UC-624581a5-87d9-4bd2-b645-65d643b3204f/)**